List of stars for navigation: Background

 Each star's approximate position on the celestial sphere is given using the equatorial coordinate system.
 The celestial sphere is an imaginary globe of infinite size with the Earth at its center.
 Positions on the celestial sphere are often expressed using two coordinates: declination and sidereal hour angle, which are similar to latitude and longitude on the surface of the Earth.
 To define declination, the Earth's equator is projected out to the celestial sphere to construct the celestial equator, and declination is measured in degrees north or south of this celestial equator.
 Sidereal hour angle is a measurement between 0° and 360°, indicating how far west a body is from an arbitrarily chosen point on the celestial sphere called the First Point of Aries.
 Note that right ascension, as used by astronomers, is 360° minus the sidereal hour angle.

 The final characteristic provided in the tables and star charts is the star's brightness, expressed in terms of apparent magnitude.
 Magnitude is a logarithmic scale of brightness, designed so that a body of one magnitude is approximately 2.512 times brighter than a body of the next magnitude.
-Thus, a body of magnitude 1 is 2.5125, or 100 times brighter than a body of magnitude 6.
+Thus, a body of magnitude 1 is 2.5125 (~100) times brighter than a body of magnitude 6.
 The dimmest stars that can be seen through a 200-inch terrestrial telescope are of the 20th magnitude, and very bright objects like the Sun and a full Moon have magnitudes of −26.7 and −12.6 respectively.